-Because network preventive care is covered at 100% in the High Deductible Health Plan, you will not need this account to reimburse yourself for network preventive medical care expenses.
-However, if you obtain preventive care from an out-of-network physician, the High Deductible Health Plan will cover 100% of maximum allowed amount only.
+Because network preventive care is covered at 100% in the HDHP, you will not need this account to reimburse yourself for network preventive medical care expenses.
+However, if you obtain preventive care from an out-of-network physician, the HDHP will cover 100% of maximum allowed amount only.
 As a result, not all preventive care charges may be covered.

-To participate in the LPSA each year, you must actively enroll.
+To participate in the LPSA each plan year, you must actively enroll.
 Your enrollment does not carry over from year to year.